 I’m sitting in my living room with the sun streaming through the window.
 It feels warm on my face and I close my eyes in an effort to take it in fully, soak it up, hold onto it.
 This is a rare moment of peace these days.
 A moment when it feels like things are going to be okay.
 There’s room to breath.
 The sun is shining…all is well in the world.

 This has been—and may continue to be—‘the winter of my discontent.’
 (I’m sure Shakespeare will be cool with me borrowing that line from “Richard III”.)
 But for those of us on the positive thinking track, it appears negative, ungrateful, destructive.
 Many days I have shut myself off from the world believing I should feel better.
 Other times I’ve written about it and then felt guilty for focusing on it.
-Truthfully I’m just trying to learn out to navigate—an ultimately accept—this is a part of my life.
+Truthfully I’m just trying to learn how to navigate—an ultimately accept—this is a part of my life.

 As early as middle school I can remember having these feelings—fear, anxiety, depression–and wondering what was wrong with me.
 In my 20s and 30s I took anti-depressants and anti-anxiety medications to quell the thoughts and feelings that seemed too dark to face.
 But taking medication to ‘fix’ the problem left me feeling like there was something wrong with me.
 So I stopped.
 It’s been almost 14 years since I used those drugs to get through the difficult times.